To Commemorate the Centenary of the First World War

 In March 2014, Emma Waldron was appointed to the post of Project Development Officer to carry out the necessary work.
 She is working two days a week on the project until mid- September 2014.
 Much of her time has so far been spent talking to local history groups to identify projects that could be supported by us as part of the project.

-Emma has been in discussions with around 90 community groups and individuals since she started work in March, and is now firming up plans for research projects that might be supported by our project if we are successful with a Round Two application.
-She is attending the Devon Museums Group meeting at Castle Drogo on 14 May, to update the group on the Devon Remembers project.
+Emma has been in discussions with around 90 community groups and individuals since she started work in March, and has been firming up plans for research projects that might be supported by our project if we are successful with a Round Two application.
+She attended the Devon Museums Group meeting at Castle Drogo on 14 May, to update the group on the Devon Remembers project.

 All of this is allowing us to engage with Devon’s communities about the huge range of Centenary activity being planned over the next four years, identify the projects the Council is able to support and plan the infrastructure to capture all the information we wish to collect for the benefit of future generations.